Articles of Association

 The term of office of the auditors is the financial year and their duties will cease at the close of the following Annual General Meeting.

-General Meetings shall be announced in at least three newspapers published by the company or its subsidiary, or on the company website, or else in writing to shareholders by registered letter no earlier than three (3) months and no later than three (3) weeks prior to the meeting date.
+General meetings shall be announced in at least one of the widely read media, or on the company website, or else in writing to shareholders by registered letter no earlier than three (3) months and no later than three (3) weeks prior to the meeting date.
 The invitation to the General Meeting shall, however, be delivered no later than nine (9) days before the record date for the meeting.

 To be entitled to attend a General Meeting, a shareholder shall notify the company of his or her attendance by the date specified by the Board of Directors in the invitation to the General Meeting.
 The date so indicated shall not be earlier than ten (10) days prior to the meeting.